Anna Maria Hussey: Collecting and illustrating fungi

 Anna Maria Hussey had an interest in natural history and knew Charles Darwin at nearby Down House.
 One of her brothers, George Varenne Reed, became tutor to Darwin's sons.
 Hussey (together with her younger sister, Frances Reed) developed an expertise in fungi, corresponding with and sending specimens to the leading mycologist of the day, Rev. Miles Joseph Berkeley.

 Hussey's approach to mycology came from the artistic end, rather than from the scientific fields of systematics, field work, or microscopy.
 She and her sister made watercolour paintings of some of the species they encountered and in 1847 a number of Hussey's illustrations were published as plates in A treatise on the esculent funguses of England by Charles David Badham.
 These went uncredited, however, as noted by a contemporary reviewer.

 At the same time, she produced (as Mrs T. J. Hussey) the first volume of an ambitious and expensive work entitled Illustrations of British Mycology, containing 90 colour plates of species collected and illustrated by herself or by her sister, together with descriptions, personal observations, anecdotes, and comments.
 Illustrations of British mycology is not simply a taxonomic litany of fungi.
 It is instead a catalog of Anna's experiences with, and knowledge of, fungi.
 She hoped that her work would inspire future mushroom enthusiasts, especially young people.
 To that end, she provided instructions on hunting and caring for specimens caught in the countryside.
 In the introduction to Illustrations, she notes that:

 "A basket is in the first place needful, and if the student should leave home without one, a profusion of lovely and rare objects will be certain to strew his path; in which case there are but two alternatives, to dissect on the spot, always an imperfect operation, or to carry away the spoil in hat or handkerchief, when on arrival at home, a heterogeneous mass of caps, stems, etc., presents itself—disjecta membra!"
 A second volume of 50 colour plates was published posthumously in 1855, cut short by her early death.
 The two volumes, especially the illustrations, were well received and praised for their "scientific accuracy" as well as their "artistic elegance".

 Berkeley named a fungal genus Husseia after "my friend, Mrs Hussey, whose talents well deserve such a distinction" (though the later Husseya J. Agardh, a genus of seaweeds named after Australian collector Jessie Hussey, has been conserved against it).
 Berkeley also named an agaric species, illustrated in volume two of Illustrations of British Mycology, Cortinarius reediae, after Frances Reed.
 Their specimens of fungi sent to Berkeley are now in the mycological herbarium at the Royal Botanic Gardens, Kew.

+Death

+Hussey died on 26 August 1853 at Charenton where she was admitted by her son, John Garda Hussey, twelve days before.
+The medical register and subsequent autopsy indicate that she was suffering from delirium tremens caused by prolonged use of alcoholic liquor, and died from a stroke.